 Here are the three things I suggest you focus on above all else when it comes to how to homeschool kindergarten and pre-k.
 From experience, they’re the essentials.

 1) Pray for Wisdom.
 There’s no homeschooling tool more effective, more reliable, or more accessible than PRAYER.
 Learn now to go first to the Lord in prayer and He will guide you.
 Ask for help in finding the approach that is right for you, your kids, and your current situation.

 2) Don’t Get Stuck.
 It’s a good thing to seek advice, do research, and find out what more experienced homeschool moms recommend.
 Weird homeschoolers like me actually consider that a good time. 😉 However, don’t get stuck in analysis paralysis!
 Glean the useful tidbits and be sure to move on to #3.

-I have tried a lot of different things in these years of homeschooling, and I still have 3 out of 6 kids in what I’d consider the early education stages.
+I have tried a lot of different things in these years of homeschooling, and I still have one kiddo in what I’d consider the early education stages.
 I am always learning more about how they learn and how to best teach them.

 Here’s what our homeschool years have looked like for preschool and kindergarten.
 Note that I don’t regret ANY of them.

-- Delayed Academics: Over time I have done less and less in the first few years, delaying formal academics until about 1st or 2nd grade (and for some subjects even longer) focusing instead on character, play-based learning, and habits.
+- Delayed Academics: Nowadays I delay most formal academics until about 1st or 2nd grade (and for some subjects even longer) focusing instead on character, play-based learning, and habits.
 I don’t regret this either!
 It is a fruitful use of our time and they aren’t behind at all.